Ultimate Minimotors Dualtron Scooter Guide

 Summary

 The Dualtron Compact represents a significant and interesting departure from every other Dualtron mode.
-Firstly, the scooter features 8 in solid (airless) tires with integrated drum brakes.
+Firstly, the scooter features [rg_unit value="8 in"] solid (airless) tires with integrated drum brakes.
 The scooter has powerful dual 1700 watt motors and a deep capacity 1260 watt battery pack.

 Comparison to other Dualtrons